Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 This charming village, with its pastel houses and riverside setting, invites you to slow down and savor simple pleasures.

-Entrance to Rabastens with its church and typical Occitanian houses
+Entrance to Rabastens with its church and typical Occitanian houses. © diegoenfrance.com

 From wandering medieval streets to visiting a UNESCO-listed church, Rabastens offers a true taste of authentic southern France.

-For more ideas on what to explore, take a look at my guide to Rabastens’ serenity and timeless beauty.
+👉 For more ideas on what to discover, don’t miss my guide to the serenity and timeless beauty of Rabastens.

-Street in the old town of Rabastens with traditional architecture, a hidden gem to discover near Toulouse
+Rabastens old town street with traditional architecture, a hidden gem to discover near Toulouse.
+Photo by diegoenfrance.com

 Square in the historic center of Rabastens with brick buildings and local stores.